Chris Bailey’s Forecast | Snow and Bitter Cold Ahead

 THURSDAY

-- Rain develops across much of the region, but it may start as a bit of a mix.
+- Showers develop across much of the region, but it may start as a bit of a mix.

 - Winds kick in from the southwest as temps spike ahead of the arctic front.

-- The arctic front races eastward as low pressure develops along it.
-I’m still not sure exactly where this low develops and moves, but that’s critical to the forecast.
+- The arctic front races eastward very quickly as low pressure develops along it.
+The timing on this front should be between Interstate 65 and Interstate 75 during the evening then into eastern Kentucky after midnight.

 - Rain rapidly changes to snow behind the front.
-A period of moderate to heavy snow is likely.
-How long of a period is the question.
+An increasing band of moderate to heavy snow is likely.

 FRIDAY